 The lower Waihou

 The Waihou River was a ready-made highway and the vast swamp around it was a rich source of food.
-Despite the discomfort of life in the midst of water, the remains of many settlements are found along the river.
+Despite the discomfort of living surrounded by water, the remains of many settlements are found along the river.
 Māori used sand and shells to raise settlements above high-water mark.
 The ‘swamp pā’ of Ōruarangi and Pāterangi at Kōpū, and Kākaramea at Hikutaiā, were then the largest pā.

-In 1983 earth-moving work in the river uncovered large middens at a bend in the Ōhinemuri River close to Paeroa.
+In 1983 earth-moving work in the river uncovered large middens at a bend in the Ōhinemuri River near Paeroa.
 Archaeological investigation showed this to be the site of Te Raupa pā, which missionary Samuel Marsden visited in 1820.
 It was then the largest swamp pā on the Waihou River.